dralshehri/hijridate/docs/index.rst

 - Intuitive, clean, and easy-to-use interface.
 - Most of methods and formats are similar to those of standard library.
 - Multilingual representation of weekday names, months, and calendar notations.
-- Easily extendable for other natural languages.
+- Easily extendable to support other natural languages.
 - Rich comparison between dates.
 - Validation of input dates.
 - Works on Python 3.6+ with zero dependencies.
 - Thoroughly tested on all supported python versions.

 .. note::
-   The conversion is valid for dates between beginning of 1300 AH (11 November 1882 CE) and end of 1500 AH (16 November 2077 CE).
+   The conversion is valid for dates from the beginning of 1300 AH (11 November 1882 CE) to the end of 1500 AH (16 November 2077 CE).

 Online Demo
 -----------